eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/dataType.rst

 CMakeLists.txt
 """"""""""""""

-Include at the end of the CMakeList.txt file you created earlier the following code snippet.
+Include the following code snippet at the end of the CMakeList.txt file you created earlier.
 This includes the files we have just created.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/CMakeLists.txt